khoih-prog/TimerInterrupt/README.md

 ### 2. Timer1:

 Timer1 is a 16-bit timer.
+This is available Timer to use for **ATMEGA_16U4, ATMEGA_32U4 boards**, such as Leonardo, YUN, ESPLORA, etc.
 In the Arduino world the Servo library uses timer1 on Arduino Uno (Timer5 on Arduino Mega).

 ### 3. Timer2: